-Time-series data for number of seabirds go back to the beginning of the century and show large increases for many species (see Figure 3.1.5).
-Some species have, however, shown declines over the last 15 years (see Table 3.1.1).
-Time-series data exist for common and grey seals since 1965 and show that seal numbers increased until 1988, but then common seal numbers declined sharply owing to the phocine distemper epidemic (see Figure 3.1.6).
+Time-series data for numbers of seabirds have been recorded since the beginning of the century and show large increases for many species (Figure 3.1.5).
+Some species, however, have shown declines over the last 15 years (Table 3.1.1).
+Time-series data exist for common and grey seals since 1965 and show that seal numbers increased until 1988, but then common seal numbers declined sharply owing to the phocine distemper epidemic (Figure 3.1.6).
 For cetaceans, the trends in abundance are far less certain.
 However, the available evidence suggests that declines have occurred in porpoises in the southern North Sea since World War II and in bottle-nosed dolphins over the last century.
 No appropriate large-scale time-series data exist for benthos.